scholar-of-artifice/neetcode-150-cpp/README.md

 # neetcode-150-cpp
 This is a collection of solutions to neetcode's practice interview problems.

+## Why does this repository exist?
+I am writing this repository as an example of using modern C++ and the STL to solve fundamental coding problems.

+This repository is to give an example to other people on the internet who ask me about learning C++.

 <table>
   <caption>
     These are the problems contained within this repository.